addy1997/Robotics-Resources/README.md

 # Robotics-Resources

-A curated list of libraries, softwares, simulators for the beginners in Robotics.
+A curated list of libraries, softwares, simulators for robotics.

 #### Table of Contents